 AI Technology

-Artificial intelligence is no longer a research project — it is a practical workforce multiplier.
-AI agents now answer customers, qualify leads, process documents, and make routine decisions around the clock.
-Here is how they work, where they deliver the most value, and how to bring them into your business.
+AI is no longer just a research project.
+Agents can now answer customers, process documents, and complete routine work around the clock.
+Here is where they create value—and how to adopt them well.

 What exactly is an AI agent?

-An AI agent is software that pursues a goal on your behalf: it perceives context, reasons about the next step, takes an action, and learns from the result.
-Unlike a traditional chatbot that follows a fixed script, an agent can consult your knowledge base, call your internal tools and APIs, and decide when a human should step in.
+An AI agent is software that pursues a goal on your behalf: it understands context, reasons about the next step, takes an action, and uses the result.
+Unlike a traditional chatbot following a fixed script, an agent can consult a knowledge base, call internal tools, and decide when a person should step in.

 Where AI agents deliver value today